piotrwitek/utility-types/README.md

 ## Motivation

-The primary goal of this library is to provide a set of proven Utility Types (inspired by [Set Theory](https://en.wikipedia.org/wiki/Set_theory) and functional languages) that should complement existing [TypeScript Mapped Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html).
+The primary goal of this library is to provide a set of proven Utility Types that should complement existing [TypeScript Mapped Types](https://www.typescriptlang.org/docs/handbook/advanced-types.html).

-The secondary goal is to provide additional utility types compatible with [Flow's Utility Types](https://flow.org/en/docs/types/utilities/).
+The secondary goal is to provide a few additional utility types compatible with [Flow's Utility Types](https://flow.org/en/docs/types/utilities/) helping with gradual migration between "Flow" and "TypeScript" projects.
-[Flow](https://flow.org) and [TypeScript](https://typescriptlang.org) have a lot in common.
-By using this library TypeScript Developers will become more familiar with differences to "Flow" and extend their static-typing toolbelt.
-Moreover it can help to migrate between "Flow" and "TypeScript" projects much easier.

 ## Goals